Matheotaku4/Upify/README.md

 > [!WARNING]
-> This app is vibe coded
+> This app is vibe coded by gpt-5.3-codex

 Local web app to upload one file to multiple hosts in parallel: